-Right at the heart of Europe and with a history intertwined with that of its neighbours, Slovakia has proudly preserved its own language and distinct cultural traditions.
+Right at the heart of Europe with a history closely intertwined with its neighbours, Slovakia has managed to preserve its own language and distinct culture.

 It was part of Czechoslovakia until the "velvet divorce" in January 1993.

-Slovakia also has a significant Romany population which suffers disproportionately high levels of poverty and social deprivation.
+Slovakia has a significant Romany population, which suffers disproportionately high levels of poverty and social deprivation.